A hand up, not a hand out

 Helping Harvest functions like any grocery store, but we only serve those who are struggling to make ends meet.
 Helping Harvest provides assistance for:

-People on a fixed income, such as the elderly or disabled;
+People on a fixed income, such as senior citizens or the disabled;

-Those who have experienced unexpected illness, injury or catastropic events;
+Those who have experienced unexpected illness, injury or catastrophic events;

 Working people who simply are not earning enough income to cover expenses.

 Families who use our program grab a shopping cart and can load it with as much food as they need.
 They may also visit multiple times a week.
 Learn more about how we operate here.